Frequently asked questions about degrees

 Yes, this is usually possible.

-- You can include courses from other Swedish higher education institutions in general qualifications (Bachelor’s and Master’s) without needing to apply for a credit transfer.
-If the higher education institution uses the Ladok for student registry system, you can select these courses when you apply for your degree certificate.
-If the courses are not available in Ladok for students, when you apply for your degree, you will need to include a transcript or course certificate in both English and Swedish.
+- General qualifications (Bachelor’s and Master’s): You can include courses from other Swedish universities without applying for a credit transfer.
+If the other university uses Ladok, simply select these courses when you apply for your degree.
+If they are not in Ladok, you must provide a transcript or course certificate in both English and Swedish with your application.

-- Regulations are less flexible for what can be included in a professional qualification.
-You will need to apply for a credit transfer for any courses you have taken that are not included in the programme.
-Remember, your credit transfer must have been approved before your degree can be awarded.
+- Professional qualifications: Requirementss are stricter.
+You must apply for a credit transfer for any courses taken outside of your programme.
+This transfer must be approved before your degree can be awarded.

-Do I need to have studied on a programme to be able to be awarded a degree?
+Do I need to have studied on a programme to be awarded a degree?

-No, this is not a requirement.
-However, it may be the case that certain courses are only available for students on degree programmes.
-This means that it may be very difficult to issue degrees for certain qualifications (particularly professional qualifications) if you are not admitted on a programme.
+No, this is not a requirement, but some courses are only open to students enrolled in specific degree programmes.
+This can make it very difficult to obtain certain qualifications, especially professional degrees, if you have not been admitted to a programme.

-If you wish to apply for a general qualification (Bachelor’s or Master’s), you can combine your choice of courses.
-However, these courses must meet the degree requirements stipulated in the System of Qualifications.
-It is a good idea to contact a study counsellor for help with combining your own choice of courses.
+If you are planning to apply for a general degree (Bachelor’s or Master’s), you can combine various courses.
+However, these courses must meet the specific requirements set out in the System of Qualifications.
+Contact a study counsellor for help with choosing and combining courses to ensure you meet all requirements.

 I already have a Bachelor’s degree.
 Can I include these courses in a new Bachelor’s degree?

-Yes, you can.
-For example, you already have a Bachelor’s degree with biology as your main field of study.
-This degree also includes several credits from courses in environmental sciences.
-You later decide to specialise in environmental sciences, take more courses and finish with a total of 90 credits in the subject – including a Bachelor’s degree project.
-You can combine these credits with 90 credits taken from your biology degree to make up the 180 credits you need for your new Bachelor’s degree with environmental sciences as your main field of study.
+If you later decide to specialise in environmental sciences and complete a total of 90 credits in that subject, including a Bachelor’s degree project, you can combine these with 90 credits from your biology degree.
+This allows you to reach the 180 credits required for a new Bachelor’s degree with environmental sciences as your main field of study.

 Can I be awarded one degree with two main fields of study (double degree)?

 No, a degree can only contain one main field of study.
-However, you can apply for two degrees.
-To be able to do this, you need to have completed a minimum of 180 credits, of which 90 in one main field of study and 90 in the other.
-You also need to have completed a degree project in both main fields of study.
+However, you can apply for two separate degrees.
+To do this, you must have completed at least 180 credits, including 90 credits in each of the two main fields of study.
+You must also have completed a degree project in both fields of study.

 It says the degree I want to apply for consists of a specific number of credits.
 What happens if I have more credits than that?

-A degree consists of a specific number of credits.
-This means your certificate will only state the number of credits needed for that degree.
-If you have transferred credits towards your degree, you may have more credits than needed; these extra credits will not be listed on the certificate.
+A degree consists of a fixed number of credits, and your certificate will only list the specific number required for that degree.
+If you have transferred credits, these additional credits will not be included on the certificate.

 I would like my degree certificate translated, how can I do that?

-The digital degree certificate is issued in Swedish and English.
-If you need your certificate in another language, find out what the requirements are for authorised translations in the country where the language is spoken and contact a professional translator.
+Digital degree certificates are issued in both Swedish and English.
+If you require your certificate in another language, you should check the requirements for authorised translations in the relevant country and contact a professional translator.

 Can I add courses after my certificate has been issued?